-You should remain in bed with your reconstructed leg in the CPM and CryoCuff, except for going to the bathroom or your 2 hourly exercises.
-Use the ice pack on the front of your donor knee to minimise swelling.
+You should remain in bed with your leg in the CPM and CryoCuff, except for going to the bathroom or your 2 hourly exercises.

-You should continue to work through the exercises every 2 hours.
+You should continue to work through the exercises on the log sheet every 2 hours.

-Your Physiotherapist will help you to get up and start walking correctly so you can go to and from the bathroom.
+Your Physiotherapist will come to help you get up and start walking correctly so you can go to and from the bathroom.
 They will provide you with crutches to aid your mobility.
-When you do walk you can put as much weight on both your legs as is comfortable.
+When you do walk you can put as much weight on your leg as is comfortable.

-Putting weight on your reconstructed leg will not affect the reconstruction; however, being on your feet with your knee below the level of your heart will cause your knee to swell.
+Putting weight on your leg will not affect the reconstruction; however, being on your feet with your knee below the level of your heart will cause your knee to swell.
 This swelling will reduce the movement at your knee and so slow your recovery and delay your rehabilitation.

-Therefore for the first week after your surgery you should elevate your reconstructed leg with the CryoCuff on at all times except when exercising or going to the bathroom.
+Therefore for the first week after your surgery you should elevate your leg in bed with the CryoCuff on at all times except when exercising or going to the bathroom.